farsightsec/axa/README.md

 `./autogen.sh` followed by `./configure` and `make`

-To generate the API documentation (including an HTMLized version of this document): `./make doc`.
-The html documentation will be in `html` and can be rendered in any modern browser.
-Something like `$ open html/index.html` should get you started.
+To generate the API documentation (including an HTMLized version of this document): `make doc`.
+The HTML documentation will be in the `html` directory and can be rendered in any modern browser.
+Something like `open html/index.html` should get you started.

 Finally, to give the AXA suite a home, `sudo make install`.